 In 2018 Sophie Gallery in Den Haag invited me for an exhibition in honour of my friend Frans van der Steen who had deceased 10 years before.
-I made four gouaches experimenting with my diary-texts and memories of the atmosphere and the context of the situations I wrote about: my first encounter with Frans who was introduced to me by two friends of mine when I was in artschool.
-My first visit to Eygalières in Provence where Frans would spend his summer-days and a trip later when my wife and me took Frans along to Provence in our car.
+I painted four gouaches experimenting with my diary-texts and memories of the atmosphere and with the context of the situations I wrote about.
+The texts describe my first encounter with Frans who was introduced to me by two friends of mine when I was in artschool.
+One is about my first visit to Eygalières in Provence where Frans would spend his summer-days and another is about a trip years later when my wife and me took Frans along to Provence in our car.
 We ended up in fierce summer rainstorms, arriving after fourteen hours of bad weather and traffic jams.

-The poem “Donna me prega” by Guido Cavalcanti about the form and nature of love keeps intriguing me.
-I painted a series of gouaches about it for Platforms Project 2017 that I integrated in an installation: one with a memory of Athens where the Platonic ideas in the poem come from, one of Toscane where the poem was written, after a painting I made of a landscape there.
-The third is of the Bibliotheque Nationale in Paris where Ezra Pound wrote the translation that I read first.
-I emphasized the pillars in the architecture to refer to the Arab love-poetry that influenced Cavalcanti via the French troubadours.
+“Donna me prega” is a poem by Guido Cavalcanti about the form and nature of love which keeps intriguing me.
+I painted a series of gouaches about it for Platforms Project 2017 that I integrated in an installation: one was a memory of Athens where the Platonic ideas in the poem come from, one of a Tuscany landscape where the poem was written, after a painting I made of a landscape there earlier.
+The third is of the Bibliotheque Nationale in Paris where Ezra Pound wrote the translation of the poem which I read first.
+The pillars in the architecture are emphasized to refer to the Arab love-poetry that influenced Cavalcanti trough the French troubadours.
 The last gouache is of the Malieveld where I once read the poem aloud in the Malieveld-project.

-I put the gouaches on a text that I wrote on the wall with woolen threads: a quote of Ezra Pound from one of his essays: “Beauty is difficult” and the title of one of my paintings, “Eviction”, which is about a story I heard of in the USA: a family was evicted from their house in Brooklyn in the middle of a blizzard.
+The gouaches are fastened to a text that I wrote on the wall with woolen threads, a quote of Ezra Pound from one of his Canto’s: “Beauty is difficult” and the title of one of my paintings, “Eviction”.
+The last is about a story I heard of in the USA: a family was evicted from their house in Brooklyn in the middle of a blizzard.
 I wanted to confront social reality with art which I find a problem these days.
 The drawing on the right, “walk/don’twalk” is taken from the texts I wrote down in the USA where constant movement seems obligatory and reflection non-existent.

 In 2016 I traveled in the USA with a grand from STROOM.
 I applied for research on Black Mountain College and some other influences I had during and right after Dutch art-school, when I studied at CCAC in Oakland, California.
-I had turned to Europe after all that and still echoes of this culture haunted me, so I wanted to know the relevance of these influences in my present practice.
+European culture now fascinated me, but still echoes of American culture haunted me, so I wanted to know the relevance of these influences in my present practice.